pentahexctf/writeups/2020/Houseplant/Pwn/Adventure-Revisited/README.md

 >
 > Creator: Jess

+(hint.7z was attached - it was actually a base64 encoded image)

 ## Solution

 Adventure-Revisited was a pwn challenge in this CTF, but I thought it was more of a misc challenge.